 van Hooij A, Geluk A. 18 September 2016, posting date.
-Immunodiagnostics for leprosy.
+Immunodiagnostics for leprosy, Chapter 7.1.
 In Scollard DM, Gillis TP (ed), International textbook of leprosy. www.internationaltextbookofleprosy.org.

 Leprosy is one of six diseases the World Health Organization (WHO) considers a major threat in developing countries and often results in severe, life-long disabilities and deformities due to delayed diagnosis .
 Notable epidemiological features of global leprosy today include a continued new case detection rate of approximately 225,000 per year and indirect evidence suggesting that millions of unreported cases linger undetected , , (see Chapter 1.1).
 As a result of numerous endemic countries reaching the 2001 WHO elimination goal of 1 case per 10,000 population, leprosy control activities have become integrated into general health delivery networks.
 This integration has had a negative effect on the number of trained leprologists and laboratory technicians, leading to an increase in misdiagnosis and a failure to treat early and appropriately.
 Operational policies for diagnosis adopted by some countries, based on new case validation by a leprologist with extensive expertise in clinical leprosy diagnosis, could slow the initiation of treatment.
 It has been estimated that this type of policy for leprosy diagnosis in India has led to approximately 26% of suspect cases awaiting confirmation of diagnosis for up to 8 months after their initial primary health care visit .